defx/dynamo/README.md

 Used to declare an element as a list node.

-The data for each list item is derived from each elements dataset, so be sure to declare any values you need as data attributes so that you have them to work with.
+The state for each list item in the collection is derived from each elements dataset, so be sure to declare any values you need to work with as data attributes.
 For example, if you want to allow a user to sort your list, make sure that you declare any values you wish to sort on in each elements dataset:

 ```html
 <li x-list="products.*" data-id="f7g649f9" data-price="19.99" data-rating="4.2">